 Without the generosity of Greyhound Compassion’s supporters, the shelter’s vital work would be difficult to continue.

-Read about Freya, Tess and others – just a few of the hounds we’ve helped to support through sponsorship.
+Read about Jack, Tess and others – just a few of the hounds we’ve helped to support through sponsorship.

 Greyhound Compassion supports Dungarvan Rescue in County Waterford, Ireland, which is run single-handedly by its founder.